michaelkolesidis/michaelkolesidis.com/README.md

 ## Acknowledgements

-A huge thanks to everyone (from friends and colleagues to the anonymous people of the internet) who supported me and provided me with valuable feedback throughout the development process.
+A huge thanks to everyone who supported me, from friends and colleagues to anonymous internet users, providing valuable feedback throughout the development process.

 ## 💖 Support the Project

-Thank you so much for your interest in my project!
-If you want to go a step further and support my work, buy me a coffee:
+Thank you for your interest in my project!
+If you'd like to go further and support my work, you can buy me a coffee:

 <a href='https://ko-fi.com/michaelkolesidis' target='_blank'><img src='https://cdn.ko-fi.com/cdn/kofi1.png' style='border:0px;height:45px;' alt='Buy Me a Coffee at ko-fi.com' /></a>